kedevked/angular-map/README.md

 They have the advantage of being an Observable to stream data, but can also invoke the `next()` method in order to change that stream at some point in time.

+### Branch component-interaction

+It uses the [event binding](https://angular.io/guide/component-interaction#parent-listens-for-child-event) to pass data from child `layout.component` to parent `app.component`.
+Also, [@ViewChildren](https://angular.io/guide/component-interaction#parent-calls-an-viewchild) allows the parent `app.component` to get access to the children `AgmMarker` making possible to call children methods from the parent.